Combined immunotherapy shows promising results against advanced melanoma

 The first author on this study was Jedd Wolchok, M.D., Ph.D., of the Ludwig Center for Cancer Immunotherapy at Memorial Sloan-Kettering Cancer Center.
 Other authors are Harriet Kluger, M.D., Kathleen Reed, Matthew Burke, and Anne Caldwell of Yale School of Medicine and Yale Cancer Center; Margaret Callahan.
 M.D., Michael Postow, M.D., Naiyer Rizvi, M.D., Alexander Lesokhin, M.D., Neil Segal, M.D., Charlotte Ariyan, M.D., Ruth-Ann Gordon, Stephanie Kronenberg, and Blessing Agunwamba of Memorial Sloan-Kettering Cancer Center; Xiaoling Zhang of Dako North America; and Israel Lowy, M.D., Hector David Inzunza, M.D., William Feely, Christine Horak, Quan Hong, Alan Korman, John Wiggington, M.D., and Ashok Gupta, M.D. of Bristol-Myers Squibb.

 The study was funded by Bristol-Myers Squibb Inc. and Ono Pharmaceutical Company Ltd.

-This Article was submitted by Renee Elizabeth Gaudette, on Monday, June 03, 2013.
+This article was submitted by Renee Elizabeth Gaudette on June 3, 2013.